I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 But there's not much authentic conservatism in Brooks anymore.

-But he is the guy that wrote about Obama is creasing his slacks dazzled him and convinced him he's going to be a good president.
+His crease and his slacks dazzled him and convinced him he's going to be a good president.

-Because I guess it meant that he was fastidious and cared so much in enough about his appearance that somebody was that concerned about their appearance would have to be a brilliant, brilliant president.
+Because I guess it meant that he was fastidious and cared so much in enough about his appearance that somebody who was that concerned about their appearance would have to be a brilliant, brilliant president.

-Anyway, here's the piece's headline, the Republicans Incompetence Caucus.
+Anyway, here's the piece's headline, the Republicans' Incompetence Caucus.

 The House Republican caucus is close to ungovernable these days.